ballingj/drf_userprofile/commands.md

 3. Create the Vagrantfile, but replace the content with the link in Vagrant section below
 4. Start and connect to vagrant VM
 5. Initiate venv in home directory and activate
-6. Install dependencies vie requirements.txt
+6. Install dependencies via requirements.txt
-7.
+7. Start a project and start an app
+8. Update settings.py
+9. Start developing

 ### Vagrant
 Install and initiate vagrant